SaschaWillems/Vulkan/shaders/hlsl/README.md

 ## HLSL Shaders

 This directory contains shaders using the [HLSL shading language](https://docs.vulkan.org/guide/latest/hlsl.html).
-These can be compiled with [DXC](https://github.com/microsoft/DirectXShaderCompiler) using e.g. the included `compile.py` script.
+To use the HLSL shaders instead of GLSL, change the line `std::string shaderDir = "glsl";` in `vulkanexamplebase.h`.
+These shaders are compiled with [DXC](https://github.com/microsoft/DirectXShaderCompiler) using CMake when you make an edit to the shader file.

 ### Known issues